Home / Blog / Save Tab Groups

 TabGroup Vault: One-Click Tab Group Saving

-TabGroup Vault takes a complete snapshot of all your tab groups, including names, colors, tab order, and URLs.
+TabGroup Vault snapshots your tab groups, including names, colors, tab order, and URLs.
 Snapshots are stored independently and can be restored with a single click.
 You can also export snapshots as JSON files for backup or sharing.
-The free tier includes 5 snapshots.
-Pro users ($29 one-time payment) get unlimited snapshots with no recurring fees.
+The free tier includes 10 snapshots.
+Pro is a $39 one-time payment for unlimited snapshots.

 1. Click the extension icon in your toolbar.